zeke-john/codecall/README.md

 Works with **MCP servers** and **standard tool definitions**.

+> [!NOTE]
+> **Before reading** :)
+>
+> Please keep in mind all of this is the **future plan** for Codecall and how it will work.
+Codecall is still a WIP and not production ready.
+>
+> The README describes the vision and architecture for how the system will function once completed and worked on.
+Features, API design, and implementation details are subject to change.
+>
+> If you're interested in contributing or following the project, check back soon or open an issue to discuss ideas!

 ## The Problem

 Traditional tool calling has fundamental architectural issues that get worse at scale: